ArtBlocks/artblocks-community-tooling/readme.md

 # Art Blocks Community Tooling
 A collection of open source tools, built in collaboration with the Art Blocks community!

+> :warning: This is a community tool set with contributions from external community members.
+Please use caution and know that you should NEVER enter private keys, seed phrases, or any other sensitive information when using these tools.

 ## Organization
 Each tool is in its own directory.
 Some tools are written in Python, others in node, and future tools may use other languages.